yutellite/Blog/home/Linux/map_data_page_3_2.md

                                                                         2 is a row need to be alterd.
 It'll find a new slot to record the row and modify the slot_offset in the same slot_id.
 This guarantee the record rowid will not be changed..
-                                                                        3 if this page's space is not enough, then it'll alloc a new page and link to the new row record to guarantee the same rowid.
-                                                                         row_colarr_set_bits(db_char * row_addr, db_uint16 col_id, db_uint8 col_size)
+                                                                        3 if this page's space is not enough, then it'll alloc a new page and link to the new row record to guarantee the same rowid. link is to record the new migrate row_id in the original row data which is link to the new row_id's record in the other page. so we fetch the row through the old row_id to link to the new row_id and find the row record. row_colarr_set_bits(db_char * row_addr, db_uint16 col_id, db_uint8 col_size)

                                                                          #define HEAP_GET_SLOT_ADDR(page, slot_id)   \